hyper-bool/pi-openai-codex-status/README.md

 # pi-openai-codex-status

-A pi extension that adds `/status` to show OpenAI Codex usage, credits, and rate limits in an interactive TUI overlay.
+Pi extension that shows OpenAI hourly and weekly subscription limits like Codex with a status command.

 ## Install